neetp7k9/datascience/README.md

 # datascience
-build a file change from 0 to 9643 use makeFile.rb to build test file use bruteForce.rb to test the score use calc_rate oldScore to calculate the improvement
+build a file change from 0 to 9643 build a directory name bruteForce to storage tmp file use makeFile.rb to build test file use bruteForce.rb to test the score use calc_rate oldScore to calculate the improvement